Skip to content

 Duration1 year or 5 years

-How to enrollIn-person at an MGCB office, OR via notarized form mailed or emailed to MGCB-RGD@Michigan.gov
+How to enrollIn-person at MGCB, or notarized form by mail or email to MGCB-RGD@Michigan.gov

 Formsmichigan.gov/mgcb/resources/responsible-gaming/self-exclusion-forms